-You can configure the network type on the Advanced tab of Profile Management.
+Configure the network type on the Advanced tab of Profile Management.

-- > IP Address This displays the computer's IP address. - Current Channel - This shows the currently connected channel. $\triangleright$ - > Data Encryption Here displays the encryption type the driver is using.
-You can configure it on the Security tab of Profile Management. - Server Based Authentication This shows whether the server based authentication is used. - Signal Strength - This shows the strength of the signal.
+- > IP Address Displays the computer's IP address. - > Current Channel Shows the currently connected channel. - > Data Encryption Displays the encryption type the driver is using.
+Configure the encryption type on the Security tab of Profile Management. - > Server Based Authentication Shows whether server based authentication is used. - > Signal Strength Shows the strength of the signal.

-Click Advanced on the screen above, you can see advanced information about the program and its operations.
+Click Advanced to see advanced information about the program and its operations.
 For more information, please refer to the help file of the utility.